Put Safety 1st with a 2nd Opinion!

 Why is it so bad?
 There are many reasons that all add to each other.

-Some factors come from your doctor.
+Some factors come from doctors.
 Doctors are human and make mistakes like others.
 Unfortunately, it is often not seen as acceptable for your doctor to tell you, “I don’t know” and that pushes him or her to decide which treatment you need even if he or she is not 100% sure.
-Also, medicine has become increasingly complex in the last 20 years with the knowledge to record getting even bigger than before.
+Also, medicine has become increasingly complex in the last 20 years, with the knowledge to record getting even bigger than before.

-Some factors come from the US healthcare.
-Except for some very ethical clinics (like the 3 Mayo Clinics), there is often a drive to increase profit in the US healthcare system.
-It might be the leading physician of a practice adding pressure to his fellow physicians to increase income.
+This study comes from the United States and some factors come from the US healthcare itself.
+Except for some very ethical clinics (like the 3 Mayo Clinics), there is often a drive to increase profit in the healthcare systems (not only in the US, but it is extreme there).

-Despite a recent study showing that medical errors account for the third leading cause of deaths in the US, little is done to actively detect diagnostic errors and improve the medical quality.
+Despite a recent study showing that medical errors account for the third leading cause of deaths in the US, little is done to actively detect diagnostic errors and improve processes by learning from these mistakes (unlike the airline industry).
 In some hospitals, errors are not used to improve their processes in order to avoid them later.
 Errors might be hidden because of the fear of their consequences.
 It has to be feared that medical errors and the need for a second opinion can only increase in the coming years due to the increasing complexity of medicine.

 Some factors come from the patient.
 Pressure can be coming from the patient to avoid a certain type of treatment or to be prescribed a pill that might not be the most adequate.